• Skip to primary navigation

 • Pre-heat the oven to 400F.

 • For the apple filling, peel, core, and chop the apples into thin slices.
-Mix in a bowl with the coconut sugar and lemon juice.
+Mix in a bowl with the coconut sugar, cinnamon, and lemon juice.
 Place into an 8x8 baking dish.

 • For the crumb topping, mix the dry ingredients together.
 Chop the cold butter into slices, and using a pasty mixer, mix the butter into the dry ingredients.
 The goal is to have small crumbs.
 If you don't have a pastry mixer, take two butter knives and using them together, cut across the mixture until all small crumbs form.